News & Events

 Dr. Robert Con Davis-Undiano is Executive Director for World Literature Today.
 RC (as he is called) joined OU’s faculty in 1980, and in 1999 he was named Executive Director of OU’s international magazine World Literature Today and holder of the Neustadt Professorship in Comparative Literature.
 In 1999, he received a Presidential Professorship, and in 2004 he became the third recipient of the prestigious Sullivant Award for Perceptivity.
 In 2005, he became Dean of OU’s Honors College.
 He and his wife Julie have three children.

-Daniel joined the staff of World Literature Today in 2002, after previous editorial positions at the University of Oklahoma Press and University of Nebraska Press.
+Daniel joined the staff of World Literature Today in 2002.
 A Nebraska native, he received his doctorate in comparative literature—with an emphasis in translation studies—from Indiana University, Bloomington, in 2000.
-At OU, in addition to his work at WLT, he serves as an adjunct assistant professor in the English department and affiliate faculty member in the Department of International & Area Studies, teaching a course in magazine editing and publishing every fall.
-A poet, translator, and member of PEN American Center, the National Book Critics Circle, and the Academy of American Poets, Daniel lives in Norman with his wife and three daughters.
+At OU, in addition to his work at WLT, he teaches for the Department of English and serves as an affiliate faculty member in the Department of International & Area Studies.
+A poet, translator, and member of PEN American Center, the National Book Critics Circle, and the Academy of American Poets, Daniel’s verse chapbook, Cast Off, was published in 2015, and a full-length collection, After Reading Everything, is due out in spring 2016.
+His poems have been nominated for a 2016 PEN Center USA award, Pushcart Prize XLI, and reprinted in the anthologies World English Poetry (2015) and Oklahoma Poems . . . and Their Poets (2014).
+He lives in Norman with his wife and three daughters.

 Poetry, novels, short stories, essays, legal briefs and opinions, travel writing, food writing, memoir—Michelle enjoys them all.
 She collects books but considers even a brief interruption of Internet access a crisis.
 Also a lawyer, Michelle teaches persuasive legal writing to law students and coaches moot court teams.
 She occasionally teaches the Neustadt international literature course and a law and literature course.
 Michelle enjoys movies, cooking, visiting with family and friends, and discovering new cities on foot with her husband, Mark.

-Jennifer Blair is the digital media editor at World Literature Today.
-She has a professional background in web and print design as well as writing and editing experience while a student at the University of Oklahoma.
-She graduated in 2007 with a Bachelor's in Journalism and Mass Communication and a Minor in Italian.
+Jen Blair is the digital media editor at World Literature Today.
+She has worked at WLT since 2011 and has a professional background in graphic design and front-end web development.
+Jen is also a musician and provides illustrations for the magazine on occassion.
+She graduated from the University of Oklahoma in 2007 with a Bachelor's in Journalism and Mass Communication and a Minor in Italian.